Take As

 Greg absently rubbed at his thigh and fished through his pocket

 Greg popped a pill.
 Score one for him.
-So
+“So…pizza, beer,

 --